 All the books cover Douglass' abject life on the plantation, where terror was an everyday tool of management.
 The tale of his escape from bondage is preceded by his argument for the necessity of violent physical resistance against its brutal excesses.
 Douglass also recounted his extensive international travels as a fugitive and free man.

-Douglass' Narrative pioneered analysis of the special significance of the music made by the slaves.
+Douglass's Narrative pioneered analysis of the special significance of the music made by the slaves.
 He argued that their beautiful singing should not be interpreted as evidence of their contentment or happiness and that their powerful musical culture had a philosophical and aesthetic significance beyond any words that were being sung.
-He added that the only place where he had encountered anything comparable was while travelling as a fugitive in Ireland during the famine.
+He added that the only place where he had encountered anything comparable was while traveling as a fugitive in Ireland during the famine.

 Like many abolitionists, Douglass indicted the slaveholders' perversion of their Christian faith, which always came off second best when it came into conflict with the unsentimental, economic imperatives of their capitalist creed.